kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-join.md

 _This was the default in Kubernetes 1.7 and earlier_, but comes with some important caveats.
-This mode relies only on the symmetric token to sign (HMAC-SHA256) the discovery information that establishes the root of trust for the master.
+This mode relies only on the symmetric token to sign (HMAC-SHA256) the discovery information that establishes the root of trust for the control plane.
 It's still possible in Kubernetes 1.8 and above using the `--discovery-token-unsafe-skip-ca-verification` flag, but you should consider using one of the other modes if possible.